TSEidolon/code-journal/README.md

 Self Assessment:
   - Practiced Grid Layouts for the Products Assignment (cpnt-260a2)
-  - experimented with the css command
+  - Experimented with the css command

  ```
     grid-template-areas: